Generally, downpayment assistance programs that use Office of Housing funds will require the following eligibility and property selection criteria:

 Home Price Limits

-HUD has issued new HOME Homeownership Value Limits for 2014 that are effective January 1, 2014.
-These new limits apply to homeownership housing to which HOME funds are committed on or after January 1, 2014, and remain in effect until HUD issues new limits.
-The 2014 limits for the Seattle area are: $288,000 for existing homes and $294,000 for new homes.
+HUD has issued new HOME Homeownership Value Limits for 2015 (download the spreadsheet) that are effective April 1, 2015.
+These new limits apply to homeownership housing funding awards that are committed on or after April 1, 2015, and remain in effect until HUD issues new limits.

 Within Seattle City Limits